rakudo-p5/v5/STATUS.md

 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>mro/recursion_c3.v5</td><td>0</td><td>8</td><td>0</td><td>0</td><td>8</td></tr>
         <tr><td colspan='5'>use of uninitialized value of type Any in string context  in sub plan at lib/Test.pm:42<br />
-Could not find mro in any of: /home/froggs/dev/nqp/install/lib/parrot/5.9.0-devel/languages/perl6/lib/Perl5<br />
-  in any load_module at lib/Perl5/ModuleLoader.nqp:70<br />
-  in any load_module at gen/parrot/ModuleLoader.nqp:181<br />
-  in block  at t/spec/mro/recursion_c3.v5:18<br />
-  in any  at t/spec/mro/recursion_c3.v5:1<br />
-  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
-  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
-  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
-  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
-  in any command_eval at src/Perl6/Compiler.nqp:17<br />
-  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
-  in any MAIN at gen/parrot/main.nqp:45<br />
-  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>mro/recursion_c3_utf8.v5</td><td>0</td><td>8</td><td>0</td><td>0</td><td>8</td></tr>
         <tr><td colspan='5'>use of uninitialized value of type Any in string context  in sub plan at lib/Test.pm:42<br />
-Could not find mro in any of: /home/froggs/dev/nqp/install/lib/parrot/5.9.0-devel/languages/perl6/lib/Perl5<br />
-  in any load_module at lib/Perl5/ModuleLoader.nqp:70<br />
-  in any load_module at gen/parrot/ModuleLoader.nqp:181<br />
-  in block  at t/spec/mro/recursion_c3_utf8.v5:20<br />
-  in any  at t/spec/mro/recursion_c3_utf8.v5:1<br />
-  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
-  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
-  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
-  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
-  in any command_eval at src/Perl6/Compiler.nqp:17<br />
-  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
-  in any MAIN at gen/parrot/main.nqp:45<br />
-  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>mro/recursion_dfs.v5</td><td>0</td><td>8</td><td>0</td><td>0</td><td>8</td></tr>
         <tr><td colspan='5'>use of uninitialized value of type Any in string context  in sub plan at lib/Test.pm:42<br />